 Mortgage Relief: Governor Andrew Cuomo has directed mortgage lenders to provide 90 days of relief for people with financial hardships.
 During this time, lenders must refrain fro reporting negative scores to credit bureaus.
 There is also a new grace period for loan modification and no late feeds will be assessed during the period.
 Additionally, all foreclosures in process are now postponed or suspended.

 Evictions Suspended: On March 20th, Governor Cuomo announced he will suspend all eviction activities for 90 days.

 Shut-offs suspended: At the request of New York State, National grid and other major New York utilities have suspended shut-offs during the Coronavirus pandemic.

 School Districts/Food for Students: Across our region, school districts are providing meals for students.
 For more information, contact your school district.

 Watertown Family YMCA: The Watertown Family YMCA is offering childcare for the children of workers in the healthcare, emergency services and other essential personnel.
 To register, contact the YMCA at 315-755-2005 between the hours of 8:30 AM and 5:00 PM.

-HOW YOU CAN HELP: The state is calling on health care professionals, schools of public health or medicine and PPE products providers and manufacturers to come forward to support the state’s response.
+The state is calling on health care professionals, schools of public health or medicine and PPE products providers and manufacturers to come forward to support the state’s response.
 If you believe you can be of assistance, click here.